When you’re ready to buy resin, you’ve probably got a few questions. Things like

 9. What would the company like me to know about this resin?

-A company like Resin Obsession, that makes resin for artists (as opposed to boat epoxy), can answer this question faster than a teenager texts juicy gossip.
+A company like Resin Obsession, which makes resin for artists (as opposed to boat epoxy), can answer this question faster than a teenager texts juicy gossip.

 Each resin has its own quirks and nuances that any experienced resin artist can help you with.